Renting a Scooter or Motorcycle in Greece — License Requirements

 7) Refund & cancellation if documents are invalid

-If you arrive without correct documentation (e.g., no A1/A2/A for the booked class, missing IDP when required, expired licence, prohibited restriction codes, or paper/test-pass only), the rental cannot proceed.
+If you arrive without correct documentation (e.g., no A1/A2/A for the booked class, missing IDP when required, expired license, prohibited restriction codes, or paper/test-pass only), the rental cannot proceed.
 The booking is treated as a renter-caused cancellation / no-show and any deposit or prepayment is forfeited as a cancellation fee.
 No refunds, credits, or compensation are due.
 If Eurodriver cannot provide the reserved vehicle for reasons not caused by you, we will offer an equivalent upgrade at no cost or a full refund of amounts paid (our liability is limited to that refund).

-Need us to pre-check your licence?
+Need us to pre-check your license?

 Official references (footnotes)

 - USA: Sources conflict.
-Some Greek authorities/consulates cite Law 4850/2021 recognising U.S. licences, but the U.S. State Department page still advises carrying an IDP.
+Some Greek authorities/consulates cite Law 4850/2021 recognising U.S. licenses, but the U.S. State Department page still advises carrying an IDP.
 U.S. Embassy Greece – Drivers’ Licenses and State Dept – Greece. :contentReference[oaicite:3]{index=3}

-- Law 4850/2021 (Government Gazette A 208/05.11.2021) referenced by Greek and partner embassies regarding licence recognition.
+- Law 4850/2021 (Government Gazette A 208/05.11.2021) referenced by Greek and partner embassies regarding license recognition.
 (See Australian Embassy page and Greek consular communications.) :contentReference[oaicite:4]{index=4}

 - Domestic allowances (Spain/Italy/France) are national and don’t export; Greece recognises printed categories only.
 EU framework: Directive 2006/126/EC.
 French/Spanish public guidance.
 France – Service Public (125cc with B + training).

-- Restriction codes (79.xx) definitions: NDLS (Ireland) – codes, GOV.UK – licence codes. :contentReference[oaicite:6]{index=6}
+- Restriction codes (79.xx) definitions: NDLS (Ireland) – codes, GOV.UK – license codes. :contentReference[oaicite:6]{index=6}

 - Paper “test pass”, provisional/learner documents are not valid abroad; physical card required.
 See UK and embassy guidance.
 GOV.UK codes & conditions. :contentReference[oaicite:7]{index=7}